advanced-stack/py-llm-core/README.md

 PyLLMCore has evolved to covers a wider range of use cases and serves as a building brick:

-- Parsing: see the `parsers` module
+- Parsing raw content: see the `parsers` module
-- Function calling or using tools
-- Context size management: see the `splitters` module
-- Tokenizing: see the `token_codecs` module
-- Summarizing: see the `assistants.summarizers` module
-- Question answering: see the `assistants.analyst` module
+- Tool and function calling: see the `assistants` module
-- Hallucinations reduction: see the `assistants.verifiers` module
+- Context window size management: see the `splitters` module

 ## Install